Kenneth Lortie, Deputy Commissioner

 Facilities Maintenance Standards

-Executive Order 543, Implementing Integrated Facilities Management in the Commonwealth, was signed by Governor Deval Patrick on July 24, 2012.
+Executive Order 543, Implementing Integrated Facilities Management in the Commonwealth, was signed on July 24, 2012.
 This Executive Order directed a shared services approach to statewide facilities management and maintenance for Commonwealth facilities.
 A key component of the Executive Order is the development and establishment of universal Facilities Management and Maintenance Standards (FMMS) that require all buildings to meet a base level of quality standards.
 FMMS are intended to enhance and build a high quality stewardship of Commonwealth assets and promote uniform care of buildings.
 The standards also provide consistency in service delivery and a method for measuring performance over time.
 The FMMS are applicable to the entire Commonwealth portfolio.

 The FMMS in this manual serve as benchmarks for facilities management and maintenance functions under the statewide Integrated Facilities Management Initiative managed and implemented by the Division of Capital Asset Management and Maintenance.
 FMMS are intended to serve as minimum standards for all state-owned facilities and represent the current best practices for facilities management and maintenance.
 FMMS are designed to meet the Commonwealth’s commitments, maximize the efficiency of business processes, and comply with legal and regulatory requirements.